India's neighbors on alert for 'double mutant' COVID variant | DW | 30.04.2021

 "The higher authorities have decided to close the borders for two weeks.
 The land routes with India will be shut from April 26," Bangladesh's home minister, Asaduzzamman Khan Kamal, recently told reporters in Dhaka.

-Between March 15, when COVID infections in Bangladesh began an upward trend, and April 28, new cases in the country jumped to over 194,446.
+From March 15, when COVID-19 infections in Bangladesh began an upward trend, to April 28, new cases in the country jumped to more than 194,446.
 Currently, Bangladesh's total caseload stands at over 757,000.

-To try and control the current surge, the country is conducting nearly 35,000 tests every day.
+To try to control the current surge, the country is conducting nearly 35,000 tests every day.

-"Border closures, such as Bangladesh has done recently, would help in the short term and are advisable," Menon told DW.
+"Border closures, such as Bangladesh has done recently, would help in the short term and are advisable," Menon said.

 To the west, cases have also been climbing in Pakistan since early March, coinciding with the outbreak of the second surge in India.